scala-thera/scala-thera.github.io/README.md

 # Start a server to browse the generated site
 CMD (mkdir _site; cd _site && python -m SimpleHTTPServer 8888)
 ```

+This Docker image is very simple: it is meant for local development and provides only Pandoc.
+You can improve it and add functionalities as you wish.

 Then, we create a shell script `thera.sh` to run locally the Docker image for development: